To state the obvious, businesses of all sizes are moving their applications

 The gap is widening between legacy ERP and cloud ERP as traditional

-on-premise solutions are shifting toward delivery of applications over the
+on-premise tools are shifting toward delivery of applications over the

 Business management and ERP have undergone huge technological, social and